Fairfield College Preparatory School: Hockey

 Prep has won 19 state championships, the most recent in 2023 where Prep defeated Notre Dame West Haven 3-0 at Quinnipiac University.
 Prep has had four players work their way up to the National Hockey League, including Chris '94 and Ted Drury '89, Jaime Sifers '01 and Mark Arcobello '06.
 Matt Sather '93 has coached the hockey team since 1999, leading it to eleven state championships.
 Since 1991, there has not been a 4-year class at Prep that has not won a state title in hockey.

 Swimming and diving

+20 time SCC champions '05-'19, '22-'26 5 x CIAC State Champions 1998, 2007, 2012, 2025, 2026.
 Prep posted three straight undefeated regular seasons from 2007 to 2009 and won the CIAC Class L Championship in 2007.
 The Jesuits placed second behind rival Greenwich High School in the CIAC Class LL Championship in each season since the Class L title in 2007.
 In 2012, Fairfield Prep finished undefeated for the first time since 2009, and won their 8th straight SCC championship.
 The team won the 2012 Class LL and State Open Championships.
 Fairfield Subsequently lost Conference Championships in 2020 and 2021 to rival Xavier High School from Middletown.
+Fairfield's Rival is Greenwich High School Cardinals, annually facing them in a duel meet.
+Fairfield most recently won SCC and class L state championship's in 2025 and 2026.
+Coach's Head coach Rob Urban, Assistant's Rich Hutchinson, Brian Whyte and Vin Massey.